jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

 ```

 lets now look for genes that are differentially expressed among species.
-To do this we "drop" all coefficiencts (or columns) from the design that are related to species.
+To do this we "drop" all coefficients (or columns) from the design that are related to species.

 ```r
 colnames(design)